 You can boost content from your blog or website

 Most people connect their websites and blogs to their social media pages.
-This is a great way of ensuring that content that you publish on your site is instantly shared with your followers on Facebook, Twitter, LinkedIn and other platforms.
+This is a great way of ensuring that the content that you publish on your site is instantly shared with your followers on Facebook, Twitter, LinkedIn and other platforms.
 That way you get way more readers than you would have gotten via search engines alone.

 This is another type of content that you can Boost on Facebook.
 Let’s say you have just published on your blog an article on how to Boost Facebook Posts.
 The moment you hit the “publish” button on your site, the content is instantly forwarded to Facebook and to any other connected social media platform.
-Your followers can then reader your article. , On top of that, you can boost the post to make sure that it reaches a wider audience.
+Your followers can then read your article. , On top of that, you can boost the post to make sure that it reaches a wider audience.

 Boosted Posts vs Ads Manager